Want to show Sinatra some love? Help out by contributing!

 #sinatrathat are happy to discuss, apply, and publish website patches.

-If you want to help translating the documentation, there already is a Japanese and a German version of the README, which tend to fall behind the English version.
+If you want to help translating the documentation, the README is already available in Japanese, German, Chinese, Russian, European and Brazillian Portugese, French, Spanish, Korean, and Hungarian.
+The translations tend to fall behind the English version.
 Translations into other languages would also be appreciated.

 Looking for something to do?